pmem/syscall_intercept/README.md

 Three environment variables control the operation of the library:

 *INTERCEPT_LOG* -- when set, the library logs each syscall intercepted to a file.
-The path of the file is formed by appending a period and a process id to the value provided in the environment variable.
-E.g.: initializing the library in a process with pid 123 when the INTERCEPT_LOG=inc.log is set, will result in a log file named inc.log.123
+If it ends with "-" the path of the file is formed by appending a process id to the value provided in the environment variable.
+E.g.: initializing the library in a process with pid 123 when the INTERCEPT_LOG is set to "intercept.log-" will result in a log file named intercept.log-123.

-*INTERCEPT_LOG_NOPID* -- when set, the path of the log file is taken as is from the INTERCEPT_LOG variable, i.e.: without appending the process id to it.
+*INTERCEPT_LOG_TRUNC -- when set to 0, the log file from INTERCEPT_LOG
+is not truncated.

 *LIBC_HOOK_CMDLINE_FILTER* -- when set, the library
 checks the contents of the /proc/self/cmdline file.